Athletic Training (ATR)

 This course offers the applications in the use of evidence-based practice to assess and diagnose the head and spine.
 The student will be able to evaluate and diagnose concussions using current best practices, select and design the appropriate return to play protocol, apply the technique, and reevaluate throughout.
 The student will also be able to evaluate the axial skeleton, including cervical and lumbar pathologies.

-ATR-5550 Principles of Therapeutic Interventions (4 semester hours)
+ATR-5550 Therapeutic Interventions I (4 semester hours)

 Additional fee required